 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|

-The Samsung M8's response time at the max refresh rate isn't bad, but motion still looks blurry with fast-moving objects.
-You can adjust the Response Time setting.
-Even though the three settings are all similar, leaving it on 'Standard' results in the least amount of overshoot.
+The response time at the max refresh rate isn't bad, but motion still looks blurry with fast-moving objects.
+You can adjust the Response Time setting, and even though the three settings are all similar, leaving it on 'Standard' results in the least amount of overshoot.

 The Samsung M8 Monitor doesn't have a backlight strobing feature to reduce persistence blur.